ChrisOLeary.com > ... > ... > Pitching > Rethinking Pitching > Essays > Death To The Inverted W

 Greg Maddux

-The thing to notice is that their PAS elbows never get above the level of their shoulders after they break their hands.
+Notice how their PAS elbows are well below the level of their shoulders after they break their hands.

 The W